 - Application of ethical inquiry to subject-specific issues

-The Senate replaced the existing Multicultural Requirement with 2 new requirements.
+The Senate replaced the existing Multicultural Requirement with a Cultural Literacy requirement.
 Each student will be required to take 1 course in the US: Difference, Inequality and Agency category, and 1 course in the Global Perspectives category.
+The criteria for each follows.

 1. US: Difference, Inequality and Agency (US)